HYPERTHYROIDISM INTERVIEW WITH DR. WILSON AND SVETLA BANKOVA OF WWW.GRAVESDISEASECURE.COM

 Graves' Disease is caused by a generalized over activity of the thyroid gland, and is the most common cause of hyperthyroidism.
 In this condition, the thyroid gland is diffusely enlarged and hyperactive, producing excessive thyroid hormones.
 Although Graves' disease is the most common cause of hyperthyroidism, not all patients suffering from hyperthyroidism have Graves' disease and not all patients with Graves' disease suffer from hyperthyroidism.
 Would you like to add any more information to this?

-A. I do not worry too much about the name of a condition.
-Medicine often has many names for conditions to mask the fact that they do not have a complete understanding of what is going on.
-More important is to figure out the cause of the condition.
-Instead, I prefer to discuss some of the causes we have found for hyperthyroidism such as toxic metals like copper and mercury, stress as a factor, and some nutritional imbalances as well such as fast and slow oxidation.
+A. I agree.
+Hyperthyroidism can be primary (related just to the thyroid gland and perhaps caused by a tumor), or secondary.
+This means due to a factor outside of the thyroid such as a pituitary toxin.
+Let us discuss some of the causes we have found for hyperthyroidism such as toxic metals like copper and mercury, stress as a factor, and some nutritional imbalances as well such as fast and slow oxidation.

 Question 2.
-According to my understanding, weÕll be discussing Hyperthyroidism, which is caused by reasons other than GravesÕ Disease?
+According to my understanding, weÕll be discussing hyperthyroidism caused by reasons other than GravesÕ Disease?

 Qu.
 3. Since the reason for hyperthyroidism is generally unknown, what are your presumptions and observations regarding the occurrence of this disease?

-A. The answer is that stress, nutrient imbalances and toxic metals are often involved in this condition.
+A. The answer is that stress, toxic metals such as copper and mercury, and perhaps a pituitary toxin are often involved in this condition.

 Qu.
 4. As far as I am aware, the standard tests regarding proper thyroid imbalance only measure the circulating hormones (T3 and T4) and pituitary stimulation of the thyroid (TSH).
-In your article THYROID DISEASE AND ITS HEALING you are recommending other tests as well, in order to determine the correct diagnose.
+In your article, GraveÕs Disease Or Hyperthyroidism, you are recommending other tests as well, in order to determine the correct diagnose.
 What are these tests what do you consider a ÒmandatoryÓ test, when thyroid imbalance is suspected?

 Qu.
 5. Dr. Wilson, what minerals, vitamins and other substances on a patient should be tested if hyperthyroidism is suspected?

 A. I find the hair tissue mineral analysis from Analytical Research Labs to be very sufficient.
-Testing the blood or urine or saliva for vitamins and minerals, for example, is not as accurate, in my view, and largely a waste of money.
-The hair test, properly interpreted by the method of Dr. Paul Eck of Phoenix, Arizona, tests minerals at the cellular level.
-This provides us with how the body is responding to stress, and this is essential for dealing with GraveÕs disease.
+Testing the blood, urine or saliva for vitamins and minerals, for example, is not as accurate, in my view, and largely a waste of money.
+The hair test, properly interpreted by the method of Dr. Paul Eck, tests minerals at the cellular level.
+This tells us with how the body is responding to stress, and this is essential for dealing with GraveÕs disease.
 It appears to be all we need.
-I understand how to use the hair analysis and am happy to share this knowledge with any practitioner, even a non-physician who is interested in learning how to use this wonderful test.
+I understand how to use the hair analysis and am happy to share this knowledge with any practitioner, even a non-physician, who is interested in learning how to use this wonderful test.

 Note that the hair analysis does NOT reveal the total body load of a mineral such as calcium, even if the level is high.
 This is a common misconception and cause for great confusion and disrespect for hair tissue mineral analysis.
 A high hair calcium level, for instance, just means there is too much calcium in the hair, usually due to what is called biounavailability of calcium in the blood.
 This means that the body is not able to keep calcium in sufficient quantity in the blood.

 The goal of the hair mineral test is not to find out how much of a mineral is present, though at times, such as with copper, this may be true.
-The goal is to determine how the personÕs body is responding to stress.
+The goal is to determine how the personÕs body is responding to stress, and what stress patterns are present.
 That is the real value of the hair analysis in most cases.
 It can also show some toxic metals, which definitely play a role in many cases.
-So we donÕt test for specific vitamins or minerals except as described here through the hair analysis.
+So we donÕt test for specific vitamins or minerals.

 Qu.
 6. What test readings/results we should be looking for in hyperthyroidism patients that will prove a chemical imbalance or chemical toxicity as a reason for their hyperthyroidism?